chivoi/zendesk-ticket-viewer/README.md

 $ bundle install
 ```

-7. If you are marking this challenge, you have been emailed the `.env` file for this project.
+7. If you are marking this challenge, you have been emailed the `env` file for this project.
 Save the file into the *root directory* of the project.
+Rename the file to add the dot in front of the file name (`.env`) to make sure dotenv library can load it properly.

 After this, you should be all set ready to go!